Skip to main content

 6. 6Deploy.
 The first AI client that hits your paid tool gets a 402, pays, and the next call succeeds.
 You see the payment in the dashboard within 10 seconds.

-The single most important setting on your middleware.
+The single most important decision in your handler.

-After a client pays for a tool, the middleware remembers them as paid for some window of time.
-Inside that window, calls go through without requiring a new payment.
+Because you own the paid-state, you also decide how long a payment counts.
+After a client pays for a tool, keep them marked paid for some window of time, and inside that window let calls through without a fresh payment.
 Set the window too short and you punish clients with payment friction on every call; set it too long and you give away expensive operations after one cheap payment.
+A TTL on your Redis/Postgres key is the simplest way to implement it.

 Tool typeWindowWhy